 The practice of dry brushing is simple and easy to incorporate into your daily or weekly self care routine:

 That’s it!
-Choose your brush (long-handled or short), strip down, and make the ritual your own.
+Get your brush, strip down, and make the ritual your own.
 Practice dry brushing 1-3 times per week, either before or after you hop in the shower.
 Seal your ritual with a few drops of Evergreen Body Oil massaged into warm shower-fresh skin as you towel off.

 Enjoy smoother, softer, naturally glowing skin and a more tender loving relationship with your body.